prueker/METARMap/CHANGELIST.md

 # Changelist

+## 1.6.2 (2024-04-15)

+- Fixed an issue where a metar record was received from the aviationweather.gov data, but wasn't actually sending a station id, which caused failure for people that were using such an airport

 ## 1.6.2 (2024-04-13)

 - Fixed an issue where an airport had an entry for the flight_category from the aviationweather.gov data, but wasn't actually sending a category, which caused failure for people that were using such an airport